Benrgy/how-to-code-your-own-llm-from-scratch-with-deepseek-v3-in-python-2025/README.md

-# DeepSeek Landing Page Maintenance Guide
+# how-to-code-your-own-llm-from-scratch-with-deepseek-v3-in-python-2025 Maintenance Guide

-This guide provides detailed instructions for maintaining and customizing the DeepSeek landing page.
+This guide provides detailed instructions for maintaining and customizing the how-to-code-your-own-llm-from-scratch-with-deepseek-v3-in-python-2025 landing page.
 Whether you're new to HTML and CSS or need a quick reference, follow these steps to make common updates.

 ## Table of Contents
 - [Updating Text and Tailwind CSS Classes](#updating-text-and-tailwind-css-classes)